element-hq/hydrogen-web/doc/FAQ.md

 ## I want to embed Hydrogen in my website, how should I do that?

 There are no npm modules yet published for Hydrogen.
 The easiest is probably to setup your website project, do yarn/npm init if you haven't yet, then add the hydrogen repo as a git http dependency, and import the files/classes you want to use from Hydrogen.

+For example, for a single room chat, you could create an instance of `Platform`, you create a new `SessionContainer` with it, call `startWithLogin` on it, observe `sessionContainer.loadStatus` to know when initial sync is done, then do `sessionContainer.session.rooms.get('roomid')` and you create a `RoomViewModel` with it and pass that to a `RoomView`.
+Then you call `document.appendChild(roomView.mount())` and you should see a syncing room.

-Feel free to ask which classes you need as the documentation is lacking somewhat still.
+Feel free to ask for pointers in #hydrogen:matrix.org as the documentation is still lacking considerably.
 Note that at this early, pre 1.0 stage of the project, there is no promise of API stability yet.